telerik/ajax-docs/controls/grid/client-side-programming/overview.md

 ## Manipulating GridTableView Elements

-In thelist below you can find links to the **GridTableView**, **GridColumn** and **GridDataItem** classmembers articles that list the varioust methods and properties which you can use for execution additional logic.
+In the list below you can find links to the **GridTableView**, **GridColumn** and **GridDataItem** class members articles that list the various methods and properties which you can use for execution additional logic.

 * [GridTableView]({%slug grid/client-side-programming/gridtableview-object/gridtableview-class-members%})